knewplay/course-vex-vrc-in-c/session3.md

 ---

+## Goals

+* Problem solving with programming
+* Learn how functions + loops work in C and PROS
+* How to upload your code to the V5

+---

 ## Understanding Loops

 * Loops in programming such as 'while' and 'for' let us repeat tasks in our code.
 They're great for handling repetive actions.